watsona4/scipy2016/SciPy2016TripReport.md

 16–17).
 The attendee did not participate in the developer sprints, so they will not be discussed in this trip report.

+The attendee is a developer on the Lynx project, so most of his conclusions are cast in the context of Lynx, though they may be applicable to other Python-based software projects within NNL.

 Tutorials
 =========
 Attendees were allowed to select from four half-day tutorials, though